 All of our polyurethane products come with a super tough, long lasting white factory finish.
 Because polyurethene does not expand and contract nearly as much as wood, this factory finish will last for a long time before repainting is necessary.
 That makes High Density Polyurethane low maintenance and great for exterior use.

-High Density Polyurethane has about the same density as Hemlock or Pine.
+High Density Polyurethane has about the same density as Pine.
 That means a sharp blow will dent it.
 However, it repairs easily and permanently with "Bondo" style auto body filler.

 POLYETHYLENE STEEL CORE POSTS are a wonderful choice.
 When you consider their longevity and virtually no maintenance they are also very affordable!
 Polyethylene is a very tough, low maintenance material that does not need painting.
 Not now.
 Not ever!